-We dive into the different options available when buying memory cards and help give you a better understanding of memory card technology, so you know all you need to know when deciding how to choose a memory card.
+We dive into the different options available when buying memory cards and help give you a better understanding of memory card technology, so you know all the facts when deciding how to choose a memory card.

-If you’ve ever been confused by all the different labelling on memory cards, then you’re not alone, it’s almost as if they’re trying to confuse buyers, with multiple different speed ratings and labels all on the same card.
-But by reading through this guide, you’ll quickly understand all the options!
+If you’ve ever been confused by the different labelling on memory cards, then you’re not alone.
+It’s almost as if they’re trying to confuse buyers with multiple speed ratings and labels all on the same card.
+By reading through this guide, you’ll quickly understand all the options!

 SD memory cards